Jint-lzxy/sockify/DESIGN.md

 The `TCPSocket` class encapsulates a TCP socket, providing a high-level interface for managing and interacting with a network socket.
 It supports the standard operations needed for creating, binding, connecting, reading, writing and closing a TCP socket, while ensuring proper resource management and error handling.

-The `TCPSocket` class is marked as final because it already provides a complete and optimized implementation for managing TCP socket operations
+The `TCPSocket` class is marked as `final` because it already provides a complete and optimized implementation for managing TCP socket operations.

 #### Synopsis